Multiple Endocrine Neoplasia Type 2

 Multiple Endocrine Neoplasia Type 2B

-The MEN type 2B subtype accounts for only 5 percent of all cases of MEN type 2.
-MEN type 2B was formerly called MEN type 3.
+The MEN type 2B subtype accounts for only 10 percent of all cases of MEN type 2.
+MEN type 2B was formerly called MEN type 3, and is the most aggressive form of the disease.
 Associated symptoms can vary greatly from one person to another.
 Some symptoms can be very subtle in certain cases.

 Medullary thyroid carcinoma usually occurs earlier in MEN type 2B than in MEN type 2A and is usually more aggressive.
 A neck mass may be detectable during childhood.
 Most affected children receive a thyroidectomy (surgical removal of the thyroid) at an early age because medullary thyroid carcinoma can potentially spread (metastasize) at a very early age.